 - Critical Thinking

 - Ethics and Work Commitment

 - Learning to learn

 The day starts at 8:00 am and ends after lunch, around 12:30pm.
 This program is not available during the summer holidays in Argentina (from mid-December till March) and 2 weeks in July (winter holidays).

 Location and first day at work

 The Center is located in Jose Leon Suarez, about 1 hour and 20-minute far from the center of Buenos Aires and accessible by train and bus.
 On their first day, the volunteer will meet with the coordinator of Voluntario Global who will accompany them to the project and show them how to get there.

-1. Valid Passport & Visa: Most travelers do not need a visa to enter Argentina.
+- Valid Passport & Visa: Most travelers do not need a visa to enter Argentina.
 Volunteers enter the country as tourists and can stay for up to 90 days.
-Extensions on your stay are possible; our coordinators will advise you on this process.
+Extensions on visas are possible; our coordinators will advise you on this process.

 - Medical Insurance: Voluntario Global requires the volunteer to have adequate medical insurance for the duration of the program and must be provided with details of such insurance coverage at the time of confirming their placement.

 - Spanish Level Required: Basic